Skip to content

 1. Launch the app.
 The env-check screen appears and verifies git, gh, and gh auth status.
 Green checkmarks mean you’re ready.
 If anything is red, fix it and click Recheck.

-4. Select a branch.
-On the Repo Overview, pick the branch you want to translate.
+4. Pick a branch.
+On the Repo Overview, choose the branch you want to translate.
 You land on the editor for that branch.